inrupt/solid-ui-react/README.md

-# Solid JavaScript React SDK v2 - solid-ui-react
+# Solid React SDK v2 - solid-ui-react
 solid-ui-react is a library of React components made to make development with [Solid](https://solidproject.org/) simple.

 The goal of this library is to provide highly flexible, simple components that you can use in any browser-based Solid project and customize to match the UI of your application.
-It uses the Inrupt Javascript Client Libraries for authentication and data manipulation.
+It uses the [Inrupt Javascript Client Libraries](https://github.com/inrupt/solid-client-js) for authentication and data manipulation.
 It is built with typescript and exports its types.

 In this library, you will find: